wingos80/thesis_notes/1st_read_notes.md

 >
 > The old policy $\pi$ is replaced by a new policy $\pi'$ which takes an action $a'$ s.t. the action-value function $q_{\pi}(s,a')$ is greater than the value function $v_{\pi}(s)$.
 For instance, a greedy policy w.r.t. $v_{\pi}(s)$.

 The classical DP method is the perform these two steps in sequence over many iterations until the value function and policy are stable, i.e. converged, which is only the case when both these estimates are optimal.
+This is because if a policy is suboptimal, then there exists another policy which has a higher value function, which in general is true by opting for a greedy policy.
+Upon switching to a new policy, the old estimate of the value function will no longer approximate the value function for this new policy, and thus when the Bellman equation is computed there will be a difference in the new and old value functions.
+However, if a policy is optimal, then in the policy improvement step no changes would be made to the current policy, and thus the estimated value function will still hold causing no changes to be observed between the previous and subsequent value function estimate from the Bellman equation.
+Thus stability can only exist in policy iteration once the policy is optimal, and by extension once the value function is optimal.

-This is because if either the value function or the policy are suboptimal, then  Thus in other words, the estimated value function and policy are optimal if and only if both estimates reached a state of stability in a policy iteration algorithm.
+ Thus in other words, the estimated value function and policy are optimal if and only if both estimates reached a state of stability in a policy iteration algorithm.
 The *policy improvement theorem* states that by updating a policy to one which takes an action with a higher action-value than the value of the original policy, the value function of the new policy is guaranteed to be at least greater than that of the old policy.

 Solving an MDP, i.e. solving an RL problem by implementing an algorithm which iterates between policy evaluation and improvement to derive the optimal policy and value function is the general description of all RL algorithms, which can all be described as *Generalized Policy Iteration* algorithms.
 Such algorithms do not have the true analytical dynamics of the MDP being addressed, which is one distinction between PI and GPI.
 Each of which takes a different approach on each element of this iterative process.
 E.g. the use of ANNs to represent the value function, or performing varying number of evaluation steps versus improvement steps, or the treatment of the probability density functions as continuous or discrete.